joejoe135791/Eureka_telegram_template/README.md

 - [ ] Create a replit repository
 - [ ] Change the readme file
 - [ ] Archive the project

+# Documentation
+HA!
+No, I don't even know how this works